30 Percent Ruling Netherlands

 The 30 percent ruling is quite beneficial since 30 percent of your salary is paid out on a tax free basis for a period of eight years.
 This may be changed to five years according to the new Dutch government coalition agreement which says tax advantages for expats will be reduced.
 We will keep you informed about these new plans.
 The 30 percent ruling is meant as a compensation for the so-called extraterritorial costs which include the extra cost for accommodation and travel in a foreign country.

-Our specialized office can assist you with applying for the 30 percent ruling.
-We are experienced in working for expats and know how to make sure your situation is well presented to the Dutch Tax Authorities.
+A well-structured and timely presentation is essential in the request to the Tax Service.
+Our specialized tax consultants know how to make sure your situation is well presented to the Dutch Tax Authorities.
 This will increase the chance your application is accepted.
 We have also achieved good results for internationals who came to us for a second opinion after their first application was denied.

 If you have the 30% ruling you can opt for partial non-domestic taxation which releases you from the obligation to pay taxes on your worldwide wealth in box 3.
 On top of this you will be exempt from tax on income from savings and investments, as well as taxation on dividends from substantial shareholdings, with some exceptions.
 Along with some other practical advantages, such as an easier procedure for acquiring a Dutch driving license, this makes the 30 ruling a very favourable arrangement for expatriates.

 If you wish to start a business in the Netherlands, it is very worthwhile to investigate whether you could qualify for the 30%-ruling as employed by your company.
 In this case the company and payroll will need to be set up before you start working.

 If you would like to know what the possibilities are in your case or seek advice how to apply the 30 ruling, please do not hesitate to contact us.